lanethefox/EUMAS/README.md

 ## 1. Project Overview
 The Ella Unified Memory and Archetype System (EUMAS) represents a cutting-edge approach to conversational AI, blending empathetic engagement, logical analysis, and memory-driven context adaptation.
 Designed to maintain dynamic, enriched memory structures, EUMAS provides nuanced, multidimensional interactions based on user input and personalized context.

+The python libraries we will be pegging our dependencies to are: weaviate-client==4.9.4 openai==1.55.1

+Environment Variables that have already been set:
+OPENAI_API_KEY
+WEAVIATE_URL

+The weaviate database will be version 1.27.5, a locally hosted instance of Weaviate that is already configured and ready to go, minus the schema and data.

+The /docker directory contains the docker-compose file and start up script for the weaviate instance.

+Implementaion guidance, current API documentation, best practices, and code examples can be found at the end of this document in the section ## 9.
+Documentation

 The system operates through two core GPT-4-based models:
 - **Primary Ella (Interaction Model)**: Responsible for real-time user engagement, context retrieval, and response generation.
 - **Evaluator Ella (Post-Interaction Processor)**: Processes user interactions, evaluates archetype-specific metrics, and updates the memory database with enriched annotations and relationships.

-This architecture is underpinned by a **Milvus vector database** for memory storage and retrieval, a structured memory schema to capture interaction data, and a modular archetype system to provide diverse perspectives on every interaction.
+This architecture is underpinned by a **Weaviate vector database** for memory storage and retrieval, a structured memory schema to capture interaction data, and a modular archetype system to provide diverse perspectives on every interaction.

 ---